KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - We reached the point where we started to talk more about possible stretch goals and will have a vote later in the week to determine which stretch goal/s we will work towards next week.

 - I have also been working on my portfolio outside of class and everything is starting to come together now.
 If I keep up the grind then it should be ready to go by graduation day.

+ ### Day 85-87:

+- Some more general spring cleaning of our MVP.
+We tidied up the Location pages and created the About us page.
+We implemented some testing on the back-end using Jest, and added some more locations to the database.
+We also send out our MVP with a survey to our fellow boot-campers.
+We got a lot of constructive feedback which we will discuss and act upon on Monday.

+- We added the map functionality to our form page, so the user can now just drag and drop a pin to set the location instead of having to type in the longitude and latitude manually.
+Still, a couple of bugs to iron out with this feature, but a big improvement on our previous implementation.

+- In terms of side-projects I added media queries to my portfolio page to make it responsive for mobile and tablet.
+I just have to replace all the Lorem Ipsums with actual text and it should be ready!
+I also did some work on my Github profile Readme to make it more presentable.